plotly/plotly.github.io/_posts/json/2015-11-06-json-chart-specification.md

 # The Plotly JSON schema
 ## for interactive scientific charts

 The <b>Plotly JSON visualization schema</b> is a declarative format for creating, saving, and sharing interactive scientific charts.
+It is the complete, human-readable text format that attempts to describe all physical attributes of any scientific chart.

 The complete JSON schema is maintained at [https://plot.ly/plot-schema.json](https://plot.ly/plot-schema.json).